9 tips for international students moving to the UK

 It can take a while to get a bank account set up, and around 10 days for your debit card to arrive.
 So, it's wise to take money with you to cover the first month of your stay.
 We'd recommend a prepaid card for this, as carrying large amounts of cash can be unsafe.

-If you're wondering whether your current phone will work in the UK, the answer is probably: yes.
+If you're wondering whether your current phone will work in the UK, it typically depends on where you're coming from.

 There are two types of cellular frequencies: the GSM band and the CDMA band.

 The UK operates on the same GSM band as most of the world.
-But if you're coming from Japan or North/South America, your phone may not work in the UK, so this is worth checking.
+But if you're coming from Japan or North/South America, this is worth looking into.
 If your phone only supports the CDMA band, there's a chance it won't work in the UK.

 If your phone doesn't work here, it might be worth selling it for cash and buying a new one.
 Check out our guide to buying a refurbished phone for the best deals.

-However, the worst thing you can do is keep your current SIM card in your phone while studying in the UK.
+However, the worst thing you can do is keep your current SIM card while studying in the UK.
 You'll pay extremely high charges for calling abroad, as well as local numbers.

 Save money calling local numbers